Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG.
 It ain't much but it's honest work.

 Updated:
-- Up to 28.5% faster inference speed than normal
+- Up to 28.5% faster generation speed than normal
 - Negative weighting

 # In short: